aliNil/mini-projects/README.md

 # my-projects

-In this repository, I put some of my mini-projects and practices with different python packages.
+In this repository, I put some of my mini-projects and practices.